oracle/terraform-provider-oci/website/docs/d/email_sender.html.markdown

 ---

 # Data Source: oci_email_sender
-The Sender data source provides details about a specific Sender
+The `oci_email_sender` data source provides details about a specific Sender

 Gets an approved sender for a given `senderId`.